erniebrodeur/bini/README.md

 # Directory structure:

 * bin
  * This directory contains all the scripts themselves.
-This is just so README.md and other files don't show up in PATH.
+This is to limit $PATH polution and make it installable as a gem.

 * lib
  * Our supporting members go here, nothing fancy just grouped together in modules based on intended usage.